Catan, Pandemic and more: Cyber Monday deals on tabletop strategy games

 If you're not a tabletop gamer, chances are you know someone who is (even if they don't talk about it at the office).
 High-end, very complex board games are having a cultural moment of the kind not seen since the '70s/'80s heyday of Dungeons and Dragons.
 Tabletop gamers livestream on Twitch and YouTube, and many games follow the video game model of adding expansions, collectibles and even DLC (for their companion apps).

 Update Nov.
+26, 9:40 p.m.
+ET: ThinkGeek is offering 50 percent off nearly everything in its inventory for Cyber Monday if you use the code DOTCOM.
+There's a good pop culture games collection, including Monopoly sets in Klingon, Bob's Burgers, Nightmare Before Christmas, Guardians of the Galaxy and even Planet of the Apes flavors.

-25, 2:30 p.m.
-PT: Many of the best Black Friday sales, including the $27 deals on the Fallout board game and Betrayal at House on the Hill, both at Amazon, sold out quickly.
-But, some of our favorite game deals are hanging on for Cyber Monday, along with a few new additions.
+Many of the best Black Friday sales, including the $27 deals on the Fallout board game and Betrayal at House on the Hill, both at Amazon, sold out quickly.
+The original Catan is back at Amazon for an excellent $25.
+Some of our other favorite game deals are hanging on for Cyber Monday, along with a few new additions.

 Arkham Horror: The Card Game, $25 (save $15)Fantasy Flight Games